The Thin Man Goes Home

 The Thin Man Goes Home is a 1944 American comedy mystery film directed by Richard Thorpe.
-It is the fifth of the six Thin Man films starring William Powell and Myrna Loy as Dashiell Hammett's dapper ex-private detective Nick Charles and his wife Nora.
-The supporting cast includes Lucile Watson, Gloria DeHaven and Helen Vinson.
-This entry in The Thin Man series was the first not directed by W.S.
-Van Dyke, who had died in 1943.
+It is the fifth installment in the Thin Man film series starring William Powell and Myrna Loy as Dashiell Hammett's dapper ex-private detective Nick Charles and his wife Nora.
+The supporting cast includes Lucile Watson, Gloria DeHaven, Anne Revere, Helen Vinson, Harry Davenport, Leon Ames, Donald Meek, and Edward Brophy.
+It was the first entry in the Thin Man series not directed by W. S. Van Dyke, who had died in 1943.